North Texas • June 13-28, 2027

 Friday, June 25, 2027

 Mount Pilatus is a majestic mountain overlooking Lucerne, Switzerland, famous for its dramatic peaks, panoramic views and legendary tales.
 Rising to about 2,128 meters (6,982 feet), Pilatus offers breathtaking vistas of Lake Lucerne and the surrounding Alps.
 According to legend, the mountain was once haunted by dragons — adding a mythical charm to its natural beauty.
 Enjoy a traditional Swiss meal with entertainment today in Lucerne.
-Tonight we will present a concert performence.
+Tonight we will present a concert performance.

 Saturday, June 26, 2027